 120 words

 Secure your future with your Master of Arts in Psychology, Criminology and Justice Studies Specialization at University of the Rockies.
-By following an advanced track of courses and seminars in correctional philosophy, law enforcement, victimology, juvenile delinquency, and modern theories of crime.
+Follow an advanced track of courses and seminars in correctional philosophy, law enforcement, victimology, juvenile delinquency, and modern theories of crime.
 Study our nation’s legal system and the origins of law.
 Apply the principles of psychology to analyze and assess complex law enforcement strategies.
 Specialize in the psychology of criminal behavior, and contribute to a safer, more secure world.

 60 words